-The Student Welfare and Discipline Policy is reviewed regularly and relevant action plans are put into practice.
-Student Welfare and Discipline is the responsibility of every teacher, student and parent.
-The Welfare and Discipline Team within the school is made up of the Senior Executive, Supervisor Female Students, Head Teacher Welfare, Year Advisers, Careers Adviser, Aboriginal Education Worker and School Counsellors.
-All staff are included in the welfare network via regular communication and reporting.
+The Student Wellbeing and Discipline Policy is reviewed regularly and relevant action plans are put into practice.
+Student Wellbeing and Discipline is the responsibility of every teacher, student and parent.
+The Wellbeing Team within the school is made up of the Deputy Principals, Supervisor Female Students, Head Teacher Wellbeing and Year Advisors.
+All staff are included in the wellbeing network, via regular communication and reporting.

-Our parents and community members are expected to participate in the education of young people and share the responsibility for shaping appropriate student welfare and behaviour.
-In conjunction with this, outside agencies including Headspace, RYSS, Gosford Council Youth Workers, Police and CC Area Health, run programs for groups of students which strive to improve self-esteem, lower bullying and work with students on their individual strengths and weaknesses.
+Our parents and community members are expected to participate in the education of young people and share the responsibility for shaping appropriate student wellbeing and behaviour.
+In conjunction with this, the school liaises with outside agencies, including Headspace, RYSS, Gosford Council Youth Workers, Police and CC Area Health, to design and run programs for groups of students to build resilience, improve self-esteem, lower bullying, address risk taking and develop individual strengths.
+Additionally, Stage 4 students will undertake 'High Resolves', an awarding winning program of learning experiences to improve learning outcomes across subjects and develop a sense of global citizenship

 Kincumber High School students are expected to take responsibility for their own learning and behaviour and to participate actively in the life of the school.
-All students are expected to take responsibility for implementing the antibullying policy through Ignore, Walk Away, and Report (written) and by being a 'positive' bystander.
+All students are expected to take responsibility for implementing the anti-bullying policy through "Ignore, Walk Away, and Report" and by being an "upstander" not a "bystander".

-We want you to be a part of the welfare and discipline process.
+We want you to be a part of the wellbeing and discipline process.
 Please do not hesitate to let us know of your concerns before they become major issues.